Ticket #22 (closed defect: fixed)

 Since jrobbo's source & format can change the grabber probably needs a less strict match.

-Changed 5 years ago by max
+comment:2 Changed 16 years ago by Max

 The matching from the oztivo grabber kept working, so maybe use something like that in jrobbo -- i.e. sort channels names from longest to shortest, and translate to the first match: